Jwink3101/dfb/CLI_help.md

                         file.
 These can be used with conditionals to control overrides.
 See readme for details.Can specify multiple times.
                         There is no input validation of any sort.
-  --refresh             Refresh the local cache with a real listing of the remote
-                        destination.
-This can be much slower as it must list all versions of all files however, it is useful if something has changed at the remote outside of dfb restore-file (e.g., manual pruning).
-When used, will use 'remote_compare' attribute instead of 'compare'.

 Execution Settings:
   Precedance follows the order specified in this help